H4PE0N/Competitive-Programming/Library-Functions-Folder/Library-Functions-Folder-3/README.md

 <pre>
-The functions in this folder are all based on the same type area in programming.
+The functions in this folder are all based on the same area in programming.
 In this folder you will find functions that are based on integer hash-maps.
 A hash-map is a  collection of values and the are stored so you can see how many  of  a specific value there is in the collection.

 Here is a list of the functions that the programs contains: